 At the initial appearance and at the commencement of any hearing under Article 7, the court must advise the child of the right to remain silent.
 F.C.A. § 741.

-D-6.
-Questioning the Child.
 The attorney should seek to ensure that questions to the child are phrased in a syntactically and linguistically appropriate manner.

 The phrasing of questions should take into consideration the law and research regarding children's testimony, memory, and suggestibility.